nimirz/FilmAnts/README.md

 3. Press `q` to end the recording.

 4. The videos will be saved under /recordings/date/ if the path is not specificed (see below for specifying path).
+Each time the script is called the files will be saved under a new folder with the date.
 The video filename will be `date-time.mp4`

 4. Optional arugments: \
 -p or --path: specify output path for saving videos.
 Default is recordings/date/ \